Q-101: Where can I find a complete replacement gun for Clarke 130 EN MIG welder, including the gun liner etc.?

 Q-130: Do you have a welding cable suitable for a 300 amp welding plant at least 125ft?

 We have a 1/0 cable that will work for your requirement, although a 2/0 would work better.
-We can get the 2/0 as a special order item.
-The 1/0 is immediately available.
+We can get the 2/0 as a special order item (contact our Customer Service team to order).

 Q-134: Do you have .035 diameter aluminum MIG wire 33,000 PSI?